 Many tech companies are building what they call a "feedback culture".
 Yes, there's a whole lot of constructive criticism we can give to each other in order to improve, but also a whole lot of good positive feedback and celebrating small wins when we achieve a milestone.

 "The only way to survive in such a fast-paced environment is to have open and clear communication."

 Flat hierarchies make this easier to put into practice.
-Through messaging channels like Slack or Workplace, employees can often directly message their CEO or founders to give feedback - good or bad.
+Through messaging channels like Lark (similar to Slack), employees can often directly message their CEO or founders to give feedback - good or bad.
 There are open platforms to submit ideas, to quickly flag bugs when spotted.
 Town halls, fireside chats and Ask-Me-Anything sessions are common strategies to create as many two-way communication channels for employees to give and receive feedback on both product and company culture.

 8. Am I willing to work hard… like really hard?

 Don't be disillusioned by ping pong tables, nap pods and free flow meals all day.
 I like to remind people: if you need to take a nap at work or eat supper in the workplace, when do you actually go home?

 A beautiful Instagram-worthy office environment with lots of perks is one of the upsides of tech companies - but don't be fooled - these perks are really meant to help increase your productivity.
 Need coffee?
 We have it.
 Need time alone away from your team?
 We've got the perfect breakout booth in the corner for you.
 Need some headspace?
 The meditation room is down the hall.
 Need to brainstorm?
 That gorgeous meeting room with the city view will surely inspire some great ideas.